JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 Some SwiftPM dependencies may not compile or provide valid APIs for all targets in your build script.
 For example, the Google Maps SDK currently only supports iOS targets.

-So, while your project only targets iOS, you don't need to declare platforms explicitly.
+If your project only targets iOS, you don't need to declare platforms explicitly.
-But as soon as you add another target, for example, macOS, you need to specify the platform constraint for each dependency.
+But as soon as you add another target (for example, macOS), you need to specify the platform constraint for each dependency.

 To make sure that a dependency is applied only for relevant compilations, specify the correct targets in the `platforms` parameter of a `product` specification: